datacrat/nwUsagi/README.md

 and 2) `chmod -R g+w /var/lib/nwusagi`

 6. Edit `conf/devices` file.
-If you would like to monitor a device whose name is 'rtr', whose IP address is '192.168.1.254' and whose SNMP (read) community is 'mypublic",
+For example, if you would like to monitor a device whose name is 'rtr', whose IP address is '192.168.1.254' and whose SNMP (read) community is 'mypublic",
 `echo -e "rtr\t192.168.1.254\tmypublic" >> /var/lib/nwusagi/conf/devices` will do.